|Nutrition Facts (per serving)|

 Meanwhile, in a large pot or Dutch oven, place shredded cabbage, sauerkraut, and 3 cups of water.
 Bring to a boil.
 Reduce heat to a simmer, cover and cook 1 hour.

 While cabbage is cooking, sauté onion in butter until golden brown, but not burned.
 Set aside.

 Add cooked peas to cabbage mixture.
 Season to taste with salt and pepper.
 Add some kraut juice or vegetable broth if too dry.

 Add sautéed onions and mix well.
-Heat until warm throughout and serve.
+Heat until warm throughout.